Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

-We finally compute the log Futaki invariant, as stated in the following theorem; a key result is that the ``distributional'' term in $\textup{Fut} (\Xi , \hat{\omega})$ (resp.~$\textup{Fut} (\Xi , \omega_{\varphi} )$) exactly cancels the ``correction'' term in the log Futaki invariant (cf.~Corollary \ref{corfutcsmtypdist} (resp.~Corollary \ref{invlfimcmpbsfoxcc})).
+where $\hat{H}$ is the holomorphy potential of $\Xi$ with respect to $\hat{\omega}$ (cf.~(\ref{defholopotf})).
+Similarly, Theorem \ref{scaldistmc} gives us an analogous statement for the momentum-constructed conically singular metrics.
+The detailed statement of these results is given in Corollary \ref{intfutakisingth}.
+Given all these results, we can finally compute the log Futaki invariant, as in Theorem \ref{mtinvfutthird}; a key step in the proof is that the ``distributional'' term in $\textup{Fut} (\Xi , \hat{\omega})$ (resp.~$\textup{Fut} (\Xi , \omega_{\varphi} )$) exactly cancels the ``correction'' term in the log Futaki invariant (cf.~Corollary \ref{corfutcsmtypdist} (resp.~Corollary \ref{invlfimcmpbsfoxcc})).
 We also prove a partial invariance result for the Futaki invariant, when it is computed with respect to these classes of conically singular metrics.
 For the smooth metrics, that the Futaki invariant depends only on the \kah class is a well-known theorem of Futaki \cite{futaki} (cf. Theorem \ref{cldfinvdiffform}), where the proof crucially relies on the integration by parts.
 When we compute it with respect to conically singular metrics, we are essentially on the noncompact manifold $X \setminus D$, and hence cannot naively apply the integration by parts.
 Still, we can claim the following result.

 \begin{theorem} Suppose $0 < \beta < 3/4$. \begin{enumerate} \item The log Futaki invariant computed with respect to a conically singular metric of elementary form $\hat{\omega}$, evaluated against a holomorphic vector field $\Xi$ which preserves $D$ and with the holomorphy potential $\hat{H}$, is given by